lnxusr1/query-commander/docs/index.md

 !!! important
     Please note that code is still being imported and upgraded to properly support the new architecture.
 Not all features will be available until this process is completed.
 The **v1.0 release** will mark the point at which all features have been fully integrated from the prior platform.

-Introducing **Query Commander**, the revolutionary *opensource* browser-based SQL tool designed for secure and efficient database management.
+Introducing **Query Commander**, the *opensource* browser-based SQL tool designed for secure and efficient database management.

 ![Basic Screenshot](images/screen_basic.png)